SpatialBuzz/odbc-installer/README.md

 As QGIS cannot directly connect to Athena databases, we recommend that a GDAL Virtual Dataset (VRT file) is used to act as a proxy to Athena via an ODBC database connection.

 We recommended converting the VRT containing the dynamic query into a Spatialite database.
-This will force the download of the measurement data locally, and also gives the option of creating a spatial index to improve QGIS map viewing performance.
+This will force the download of the measurement data locally, and also creates a spatial index to improve QGIS map viewing performance.

 ## Packages